Communist Party USA: Geography

-The party also attracted a significant Jewish membership.
-15% of the CPUSA's membership during the 1920s were American Jews.
-Around 1/3rd of the Central Committee of the CPUSA were Jewish throughout its history up to 2004.
+The party also attracted a significant Jewish membership which began to solidify by the 1930s.
+Significant portions of the CPUSA at its founding in 1919 were not Jewish, though this began to rise with the split of the Jewish Federation within the Socialist Party in 1921, which attracted numbers of Jews to join.
+By the 1920s, 15% of the CPUSA's membership were American Jews.
+Around 50% of the party was from the Finnish language federation in 1925, with Yugoslavs and Bulgarians making up a quarter and English speakers being only 10%.

+At the Molotov-Ribbentrop Pact, the party had reached a percentage of 40% Jewish membership, however the party's stance on the issue of Nazi Germany caused a collapse after the party signaled its support for the USSR's foreign policy, losing around 15-40% of its 50,000 membership.
+Support for Zionism after the war garned back a segment of Jewish support.
+At the 1948 Presidential election, 30% of Henry Wallace's vote came from Jews and with 10% of all Jews in total voting for him compared with 2% from non-Jews.

+Around 1/3rd of the Central Committee of the CPUSA were Jewish throughout its history from 1921 up to 2004.

 The Communist Party organized the country into districts that did not coincide with state lines, initially dividing it into 15 districts identified with a headquarters city with an additional "Agricultural District".
 Several reorganizations in the 1930s expanded the number of districts.

 The Party has always been headquartered in New York and that city accounted for a significant portion of national membership, usually at least one-third, sometimes approaching half of the total.
 In 1930, 3,084 out of 6,822 members lived in District 1 (New York state).
 In 1939, 25,327 out of 66,000 total membership were New Yorkers; and 25,000 out of 54,000 in 1949.
 District 8, headquartered in Chicago usually accounted for about 10% of members in the 1920s and early 1930s, but then was overtaken by District 13 (California) starting in the late 1930s.